Asymptotics for the spectral function on Zoll manifolds: On-diagonal analysis of the spectral projector

 The goal of this section is to establish a lower bound for the spectral function restricted to the diagonal, which is critical for the purposes of comparing the smoothed projector to the original.
 In particular, we show that most of the ``mass" of the spectral function is concentrated near

 with $\nu_\ell$ as defined in \eqref{e:Zoll_eigs}.
 This is similar to the original eigenvalue clustering result of \cite[Theorem 3.1]{DG75}.
 We expect that a stronger cluster estimate with $r\ell^{-\frac{1}{2}}$ replaced with $r\ell^{-1}$ should hold, but we do not prove this here as the refined statement is not needed.
+We also note that the results of this section do not depend on any assumptions about superiodic loops.
+We need only that all geodesics are periodic with minimal common period $T.$